310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/prologue.md

 {% endbubble %}

 {% bubble Hajime %}
-O-ow… I’m alright~!
+O-Ow… I’m alright~!
 I’m so sorry, I was also walking with my head in the clouds!
 {% endbubble %}

 {% bubble Chiaki %}